-Q. What personality traits does this Big Five test measure?
+Q. What is the Big Five personality test based on?

 - Openness - How open a person is to new ideas and experiences